u-ashish/shishyko-site/content/essays/scientific-operating-system.md

 A new Scientific Operating System isn't just a new toolset, or just a new methodology.
 It's a set of interactions comprised of people, organizations, data infrastructure, and technologies in service of the creatives who do great science, and the public that depends on it.

 There's certainly overlap with what I'm describing here and different schools of thought around the Open Science movement.
-I don't intend for this to be a replacement or substitute, but a different lens on a similar problem: opening up science in the digital age.
+I don't intend for this to be a replacement or substitute, but a different lens on a similar problem: _how_ we actually open up science in the digital age.

 My hope is that this serves as a timely, big picture view of the system with more context around points of leverage for actionable change.

-In future essays from my SciOS series, I'm going to put more thought into new funding models, and new tools emerging in this rapidly evolving space.
-There's already a race underway with new funding models, approaches for data infrastructure, AI scientists, and more.
+In future essays from my SciOS series, I'm going to put more thought into new funding models, infrastructure, and tools emerging in this rapidly evolving space.
 This is just the beginning.

 If you're building toward the future of science — as a researcher, technologist, funder, or dreamer — would love to chat: shishyko@gmail.com